djuszczakk/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

  -->
 ### Receiving Notifications on ATT MTU changes

-To recieve notification on ATT MTU value changes:
+To recieve notifications on ATT MTU value changes:

 1. [Connect to a Bluetooth Low Energy device](#connecting-to-a-bluetooth-low-energy-device).
 2. If the `device` has been connected call `addAttMtuChangeListener()` function providing as a parameter the callback function to be called on each change of the ATT MTU value: